aptech/docs/docs/sqpsolve.rst

 Format
 ----------------
-.. function:: { x, f, lagr, retcode } = sqpSolve(&fct, start)
+.. function:: { x, f, lagr, retcode } = sqpSolve(&fct, start[, ...])

     :param &fct: pointer to a procedure that computes the function to be minimized.
 This procedure must have one input argument, a vector of parameter values, and one output argument, the value of the function evaluated at the input vector of parameter values.
+Additional optional arguments may be passed in to the objective function *fct* using dots (``...``).
     :type &fct: function pointer

     :param start: start values
     :type start: Kx1 vector

+    :param ...: Optional.
+A variable number of extra arguments to pass to the user function.
+These arguments will be passed to the user function untouched.
+    :type ...: any

     :return x: of parameters at minimum.